 In addition, nearly 50% of the 11 million immigrants living in the U.S. without proper authorization are already standing in line, trapped in the backlog of preference category applications.

 Nonetheless, politicians at the front of the immigration debate continue to assert successful reform requires sending undocumented immigrants to the back of the immigration line.

 Do they not understand the realities of green processing realities?
 Such ignorance does not bode well for the success of immigration reform.

 Or worse, are they merely using get-tough soundbites to fool a public not versed in immigration law?

 Either way, the proposed cure is ill-suited for our broken immigration system.

 Longer lines, longer waits will increase, not decrease, the amount of undocumented immigrants.

-In other words, the government needs to unclog our family unity system at its roots.
+In other words, the government needs to repair and revitalize our family unity system at its roots.